Services Firms

 Trademark protection is obtained by registration.
 It can also be acquired by sufficient public recognition.
 The right to register a mark belongs to the earliest bona fide user of the mark or to whoever first files the application if there is no prior use.

-Registrable as a mark is any sign or combination thereof, capable of distinguishing goods or services; namely words and sets of words -including names of persons-, letters, numbers, numerals, figurative elements, monograms, pictures, tags, heraldry, lines, traces, patterns, combinations and dispositions of colors and sounds.
+Registrable as a mark is any sign or combination thereof, capable of distinguishing goods or services; namely words and sets of words -including names of persons, letters, numbers, numerals, figurative elements, monograms, pictures, tags, heraldry, lines, traces, patterns, combinations and dispositions of colors (not as an isolated spot), smells, and sounds.
 Likewise, it may consist of the shape, presentation or disposition of products, their packaging or wrapping, as well as that of the channels or places in which the products or services are sold.

 The following trademark types are registrable: trade marks, service marks, collective marks, certification marks, trade names, slogans, emblems, geographical indications and indications of source.